COVID-19 and clinical research at NUH

 Leading research into COVID-19

-We are using our clinical research resources to lead high priority COVID-19 studies.
+We are using our clinical research resources to lead high priority COVID-19 studies at NUH.
 There is currently no cure for COVID-19.
-Our research is making potential treatments and new developments available to our patients now to help save lives.
+Our research is making potential treatments, vaccines and new developments available to our patients now to help save lives.

-We are part of national and international research studies to rapidly develop new treatments and to build and share our knowledge of this virus.
+We are part of national and international research studies to rapidly develop new treatments and to build and share our knowledge of Corona virus.

 Research prioritisation process